-- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair.
+- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair

 Teacher Credentials

-John L. Webster Elementary School 15-16 16-17 17-18
+John L. Webster Elementary School 16-17 17-18 18-19

-With Full Credential 15 14
+With Full Credential 14

-Without Full Credential 0 0
+Without Full Credential 0

-Teaching Outside Subject Area of Competence 0 0
+Teaching Outside Subject Area of Competence 0

-Santa Monica-Malibu Unified School District 15-16 16-17 17-18
+Santa Monica-Malibu Unified School District 16-17 17-18 18-19

-With Full Credential • •
+With Full Credential

-Without Full Credential • •
+Without Full Credential +

-Teaching Outside Subject Area of Competence • •
+Teaching Outside Subject Area of Competence + + ·

-Teacher Misassignments and Vacant Teacher Positions at this School John L. Webster Elementary School 15-16 16-17 17-18 Teachers of English Learners 1 1 Total Teacher Misassignments 1 1 Vacant Teacher Positions 0 0 "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to tea ch that grade level subject ar ea student group etc. Total
+Teacher Misassignments and Vacant Teacher Positions at this School

+John L. Webster Elementary 16-17 17-18 18-19

+Teachers of English Learners 1

+Total Teacher Misassignments 1

+Vacant Teacher Positions 0

+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

-"Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+^{}Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2017-18)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)